Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 representative work.

-The daughter of the president of the Lafayette, Indianapolis, and Cincinnati Railroad, Caroline Augusta Lord studied art at the Cincinnati Art Academy, the Art Students League in New York, and the Académie Julian and the Academy Delecluse in Paris.
+The daughter of the president of the Lafayette, Indianapolis, and Cincinnati Railroad, Caroline Augusta Lord studied art at the Cincinnati Art Academy with Thomas S. Noble and Lewis Lutz, at the Art Students League in New York with Kenyon Cox, and at the Académie Julian and the Academy Delecluse in Paris.
 She taught for 25 years at the Cincinnati Art Academy and exhibited widely.
-Like her friend Elizabeth Nourse, Lord often painted domestic subjects and common laborers.
+Like her friend Elizabeth Nourse, also from Cincinnati, Lord often painted domestic subjects and common laborers.

 Anna Lownes (active 1884-1905)